PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 ### Optical to Thermal Video Delay
-Differences between the thermal and optical cameras can result in the first frame of each video being captured at a slightly different time.
+For some drone flights, the first frame of the thermal and optical videos may start at slightly different times e.g. 0.4 seconds different.
-In one example, there was a difference of 0.5 seconds between the first frame of each video.
 SkyComb Analyst needs the videos to be time synchronised.

-To evaluate this setting for your drone video:
+The "Video delay (secs)" setting handles this difference and synchronises the videos.
+To tune this setting for your drone video:
-1. Set the "Video delay (secs)" to "0"
+1. Set the "Video delay (secs)" setting to 0
+2. Set the "Speed" setting to Fast
-2. Click "Run" and watch both the thermal and optical videos are the same time.
+3. Click "Run" and watch both the thermal and optical videos at the same time.
-3. As the drone turns a corner, see if the thermal and optical video images start to "turn" at the same time.
-If they do, they are sychronized.
+4. As the drone turns a corner, see if the thermal and optical video images start to "turn" at the same time.
+If they do, they are sychronized, and there is nothing more to do!
-4. If the images do not turn at the same time, increase or decrease "Video delay (secs)".
+5. If the images do *not* turn at the same time:
+ - Click Stop
+ - Increase or decrease "Video delay (secs)" by say +/= 0.1 seconds
-5. Repeat Step 2 etc until the videos sync up.
+ - Repeat Steps 3 & 4 until the videos sync up.

-Click "Save" to save all settings to the spreadsheet.
+Click "Save" to save all settings to the [DataStore](./DataStore.md)

 ### Camera Down Angle